Winners and Losers from Week 2 of College Football

 With conference play coming soon, there were upsets like Eastern Michigan over Purdue, Duke over Northwestern and East Carolina over North Carolina to highlight the early slate.

 It was the late games that led to white-knuckle finishes among the top teams.
+Clemson barely survived as Texas A&M surged late, and Florida State had to pull out all the stops to defeat Samford.
+Florida lost to Kentucky after 31 straight wins against the Wildcats.

 We have you covered on the Week 2 winners and losers, and will continue to update throughout the night as results come in.